Forest-Penguin/PasswordManager-490-/README.md

 3. Verify login functionality and password management on `login.html` and `password_manager.html`.

 ### Automated Testing:
-Automated testing is not implemented yet.
-Consider using tools like Jest (for Node.js) or pytest (for Python) for future enhancements.
+Automated testing has not been implemented yet.
+For future enhancements, consider using tools like Jest (for Node.js) or pytest (for Python).

 ---